Chain-of-Sketch: Enabling Global Visual Reasoning: Training details

 \section{Training details}

-We first resize the input (and the scratchpad frames) to $224 \times 224$ resolution.
-We then use a patch size of $16 \times 16$ to partition the images to $196$ patches for all models before giving them to the ViT backbone of the models.
+We first resize the input (and the CoS frames) to $224 \times 224$ resolution.
+We then use a patch size of $16 \times 16$ to partition the images into $196$ patches for all models before giving them to the ViT backbone of the models.
 The models are evaluated on 10k validation samples.

 For training, we use AdamW \citep{adamw} optimizer with weight decay $0.05$ and learning rate $0.0003$.
 For the learning rate, we first use a linear warm-up to increase the learning rate from $0$ to $0.0003$.
 Afterward, we use a cosine schedule with $3e-6$ as the end value for the rest of the training.
 The linear warm-up is applied for $5\%$ of the training time (e.g., $2500$ iterations if the total number of iterations is set to $50k$) and the cosine annealing is applied for the rest $95\%$ of the training time.